 Think of all the times when you've been trying to align a tough stakeholder but haven't been able to.

-Share progress and such blockers with your skip manager, and ask them to help you understand what you should do to gain alignment with your stakeholder.
+Share progress and such blockers with your skip manager, and ask them to help you understand what you should do to gain alignment with your stakeholders.
 They will inevitably have tricks that will do the job.

 Building influence as a product manager is tricky but very critical.
 Use these meetings to learn "how to do it better" or ask them to do it for you.